Buse-cetin/urban-security-YOLO/README.md

 but also provides a robust framework for enhancing the autonomy and operational efficiency of urban security infrastructure.

 ## Description
 The code and datasets related to the paper "Real-Time Theft Detection in Urban Surveillance: A YOLO-Based Deep Learning Approach" have been made publicly available here.
-This work has been submitted for publication to The Visual Computer journal.
+This work has been submitted for publication to The Signal, Image and Video Processing journal.
 You can find more details and track the paper's progress through the journal.

 ## Technologies Used